angeligareta/alcohol-consumption/README.md

 #### Project 1: [How common is alcohol and drug dependency across the world?](https://ourworldindata.org/alcohol-and-drug-dependency)

-This project from the website _Our World in Data_ presents the trends in Alcohol Consumption and Substance Use in countries all over the world, with data from 1990 to 2016.
+This project from the website **_Our World in Data_** presents the trends in Alcohol Consumption and Substance Use in countries all over the world, with data from 1990 to 2016.
 The aim is to give a better understanding of the global prevalence of substance use disorders.

-Some of the conclusions are:
+Some of the conclusions in the research are:

 - Across most countries, the number of alcohol use disorders is higher than other drug use disorders.
 - Substance use disorders are more common among men than women.